ScriptRaccoon/ScriptRaccoon/README.md

 Hi, I am Martin!

-I am a mathematician diving into web development.
+I am a mathematician and a web developer.
 I like to build stuff with JavaScript.
 I also like CSS a lot.
 Really!

 ![CSS](http://2.bp.blogspot.com/-41v6n3Vaf5s/UeRN_XJ0keI/AAAAAAAAN2Y/YxIHhddGiaw/s1600/css.gif)